lmas/thesis/thesis.typ

 - Contextual anomalies:
 	These are also individual data points but with values that make them stand out in a local context (and is thus subjective), instead of globally.
-	It's considered a harder problem to identify this kind of anomaly.
+	It is considered a harder problem to identify this kind of anomaly.

 - Collective anomalies:
 	A subsequence of data points which individually might not stand out